xquery-mode/oook-selector/README.md

 ## Usage

-Currently the database/xdbc connections are to be configured by changing the function xdmp-select-db in the beginning of mark-logic/xdmp-methods.el.
+Configure the database/xdbc connections in your ~/.emacs file (see above).
 You configure a primary connection and a seconderay one (the "other" db).

 Than cider-jack-in to a uruk project and try the xdbc-selecter by entering C-cm